jakobharder/anno1800-jakobs-mods/README.md

 - [\[Addon\] Upgradable Workers](./upgradable-low-tier/README.md)

-  Adds two skyscraper levels to worker with 30 and 40 workers and new needs.
+  Adds "skyscraper" levels to workers and artisans with more residents and new needs.

 - [\[Addon\] Pescatarians](./pescatarians/README.md)